 Although criticism as a theme is ubiquitous, said Sonderegger, as a practice it is disappearing.
-Buchmann added: “It is the meta-criticism of criticism which pretends to be mega-critical and in the process of clearing away the critical tradition, while at the same time it completely restricts practical criticism’s room for manoeuvre.”
+Buchmann added: “It is the meta-criticism of criticism which pretends to be mega-critical and in the process of clearing away the critical tradition, while at the same time, it completely restricts practical criticism’s room for manoeuvre.”
 She attributed the possible influence of object-oriented discourses to the lack of artistic responsibility, “that the form, so to speak, which was a legitimate approach to criticise authorship in the sense of critiquing humanism, in the guise of object-oriented discourses around Latour and others has led to the circumstance that responsibility on an artistic level, in its involvement with political areas that had always been taken into consideration, can now be pushed aside.
-Thus, artists are now in the position that when they take sides, take up a political position, they make themselves suspect.
+Thus, artists are now in the position that when they take sides or take up a political position, they make themselves suspect.
 Or suspiciously ideological.”

-In this connection the increasing evaluation culture and the growing demand for (interdisciplinary) networking in artistic and scholarly practice were discussed as contributory causes for the decline in taking up a critical position.
-The continual evaluation mode, in which one acts both as evaluator and evaluated, exacerbates frictions, thinking in terms of competitors, and encourages wary and cautious behaviour so that one hardly ever says what one thinks.
+In this connection, the increasing evaluation culture and the growing demand for (interdisciplinary) networking in artistic and scholarly practice were discussed as contributory causes for the decline in taking up a critical position.
+The continual evaluation mode, in which one acts both as an evaluator and evaluated, exacerbates frictions, thinking in terms of competitors, and encourages wary and cautious behaviour so that one hardly ever says what one thinks.

 Elke Bippus said she has noticed that “in art, criticism has now become a subject and a theme.
 One does not operate critically and reflect on one’s position within a given field; instead, one criticises and often uses the modes of irony and parody.
 Thus criticism is treated as a subject that one speaks and thinks about and less as something that one practises.”

-Buchmann views this as a potential strategy of self-legitimation that is often accompanied by the “unpleasant” urge to deal out criticism from a lofty, elevated position.
+Buchmann views this as a potential strategy of self-legitimation that is often accompanied by the “unpleasant” urge to hand out criticism from a lofty, elevated position.
 Sonderegger said that in this respect she agrees with Peggy Piesche who said that often the goal of this strategy is the formation of a “critics’ elite”.
-And behind the problematic of “problem zones art” that lacks any longer term engagement, Buchmann detects a far-reaching “logic of commercialisation”.
+And behind the problem of “problem zones art” that lacks any longer-term engagement, Buchmann detects a far-reaching “logic of commercialisation”.
 Artists take on roles that are “part of problem-solving strategies.
 That is also a perfect legitimation.”
 Even if they are far removed from denigrating critical practice, there is much potential for them “in redefining the concept of criticism differently.
 But also — and I find this very important — to exhibit what is a risk for oneself at the same time.”